 Only InterContinental hotels were included in the luxury hotel category.

-Good value luxury hotels can be very tough to come by in Europe, but the InterContinental Bordeaux would have been worth redeeming points at during every night we checked with points values ranging between 0.74 and 0.92 cents per points.
-It’s tough to go wrong with this one!
-The hotel is set in an 18th-century building with a neoclassical-inspired facade and is simply stunning.
+Good value luxury hotels can be very tough to come by in Europe, but the InterContinental Bordeaux would have been worth redeeming points at during every night we checked with points values ranging between 0.50 and 0.78 cents per point.
+The hotel, located in the historic city center, is set in an 18th-century building with a neoclassical-inspired facade — you might find it as grand as its name.

 InterContinental Vienna – 35,000 points

-The InterContinental Vienna is set in a great location.
-It is less than a fifteen minute walk to both the Vienna State Opera House and St. Stephen’s Cathedral.
-You would be hard pressed to find a nicer hotel in a better location if you want to explore Vienna on foot.
-The InterContinental Vienna always had really solid points values ranging from 0.51 cents per point to 0.81 cents per point on the dates we checked.
+The InterContinental Vienna is set in a great location, less than a 15-minute walk from both the Vienna State Opera House and St. Stephen’s Cathedral.
+Centrally located, it’s also situated right across from the sizeable Stadtpark (translating to “city park”) — which could be an ideal location if you want to explore Vienna on foot.
+The InterContinental Vienna always has really solid points values ranging from 0.52 cents per point to 0.75 cents per point on the dates we checked.

 Best for Budget